 Things to do

 Port to Windows.
 I have windows machine somewhere ;].
-I will update this post after it is done.
+I will update this post afterwards when it’s done.

-I find this approach pretty fast and good enough according to my needs.
+I find this approach pretty fast and good enough for my needs.
 Maybe You Guys know a better and also FREE way?
 Let me know in the comments.